The Law Office of Kevin Bennett

-Kevin Bennett is a skilled criminal lawyer in Austin TX who represents residents, visitors, students and anyone else facing criminal accusations in Travis County.
+Kevin Bennett is a skilled criminal lawyer in Austin, Texas, who represents residents, visitors, students and anyone else facing criminal accusations in Travis County.

-Kevin Bennett is a member of the Texas Criminal Defense Lawyers Association, the Austin Criminal Defense Lawyers Association, the Austin Bar Association and Texas Exes.
+Kevin Bennett is a member of the Texas Criminal Defense Lawyers Association, the National College of DUI Defense, the Austin Criminal Defense Lawyers Association, and the Austin Bar Association and Texas Exes.

 Throughout my career in criminal defense work, I have learned firsthand that good people can sometimes make bad mistakes and that individuals are often falsely accused of wrongdoing.
 These errors do not mean, however, that an individual should spend the rest of their life paying for them.